Thermoarena is a thermally modified wood manufacturer based in Järva County, Estonia.

 Burnblock fire retardant is 100% natural, biodegradable, pH-neutral, non-corrosive and the world’s first Cradle to Cradle Certified® fire retardant.

 Long-lasting TM wood products with BURNBLOCK fire retardant impregnation create many new possibilities for modern wooden buildings.

 Thermoarena OÜ has been awarded two sustainable supply chain certificates — FSC® (C114364) and PEFC (Licence number PEFC/19-31-36).

-FSC® and PEFC (Licence number PEFC/19-31-36) are widely recognised global schemes for assessing sustainable forest management, under which compliance with set standards is confirmation that the forest is being managed in a balanced manner, in environmental, social and economic terms.
+FSC® and PEFC (Licence number PEFC/19-31-36) are widely recognised global schemes for assessing sustainable forest management.
+These confirm that the forest is managed in its three dimensions – economic, social and environmental – in a balanced and integrated manner.